Flypulator/vive_tracker_ros2/README.md

       4. (Recommended) Save your credentials while logging in, and once you do log in open the `Steam` Menu item in the top left corner and select `Go Offline`.
 This prevents Steam from updating every time you use the Vive Tracker.

 2. Install SteamVR.
-   1. Click Library
+   1. Click Library -> VR
-   2. Click VR
-   3. On the left you should now see SteamVR.
+   2. On the left you should now see SteamVR.
 Add to library.
-   4. Before installing, left click on SteamVR and click on `Properties`
+   3. Before installing, left click on SteamVR and click on `Properties`
-   5. In Tab `Betas` under `Beta Participation` select `linux_v1.14`
+   4. In Tab `Betas` under `Beta Participation` select `linux_v1.14`

+3. Install udev rules to be able to use USB dongles

+   1. Download and follow instructions at https://gitlab.com/fabiscafe/game-devices-udev
+   2. Download https://github.com/ValveSoftware/steam-devices and do the same with these files

-3. Make a Symbolic Link from libudev.so.0 to libudev.so.1 for SteamVR to use.
+4. Make a Symbolic Link from libudev.so.0 to libudev.so.1 for SteamVR to use.

    `sudo ln -s /lib/x86_64-linux-gnu/libudev.so.1 /lib/x86_64-linux-gnu/libudev.so.0`

-4. Disable the headset requirement and enable a null (simulated) headset:
+5. Disable the headset requirement and enable a null (simulated) headset:

    `gedit ~/.steam/steam/steamapps/common/SteamVR/resources/settings/default.vrsettings`